Nottingham Express Transit: Planning and construction of phase one

 Nottingham and the surrounding urban area is the UK's seventh largest and third fastest-growing urban area.
 Traditionally, Nottingham's economy was to a large extent based on manufacturing and coal mining, and in the second half of the 20th century the area was affected by the decline in these industries.
 High population density, a road system constrained by crossings of the River Trent, and a concentration of retail and entertainment outlets in the city centre led to road congestion and high bus usage.
 In the late 1980s, Nottingham City Council and Nottinghamshire County Council identified the possibility of using a modern tramway as a means of stimulating urban renewal, as well as tackling road congestion.

+Plans began from around 1989, by Nottingham Development Enterprise, under Malcolm Reece.
+Studies in Grenoble in France had shown that up to 20% of commuters switched from their car.
+Possible routes were developed by Bob McKittrick of Scott Wilson Kirkpatrick.
+The first route was to Hucknall, but would go through the Victoria Centre tunnel and along the Forest Recreation Ground.
+Other routes would follow the railway to Carlton and the railway to Beeston and Toton; the consulting engineers' advice was to follow along railway routes, where possible.
+In a 1989 report problems were identified with running through the Victoria Centre basement car park, requiring a brand-new tunnel.
+By 1991, the route under the Victoria Centre was dropped, to follow the present route.
+It would be twenty-five years before the other routes would be built.

+The scheme was known as the Greater Nottingham Light Rapid Transport – GNLRT.
+The Greater Nottingham Light Rapid Transport Act 1994 received Royal Assent on 21 July 1994.
+At that point, the scheme required £68m of government funding.

-During 1998, Minister of State for Transport John Reid confirmed the availability of £167 million funding for a new tram system, to be known as Nottingham Express Transit, to run between Nottingham and Hucknall.
+During December 1998, Minister of State for Transport John Reid confirmed the availability of £167 million funding for a new tram system, to be known as Nottingham Express Transit, to run between Nottingham and Hucknall.

-In March 2000, the joint promoters, Nottingham City Council and Nottinghamshire County Council, awarded a 30-year Private Finance Initiative concession to the Arrow Light Rail Ltd consortium, with responsibility for the design, funding, building, operation and maintenance of the line.
+In March 2000, the joint promoters, Nottingham City Council and Nottinghamshire County Council, awarded a 30-year Private Finance Initiative (PFI) concession to the Arrow Light Rail Ltd consortium, with responsibility for the design, funding, building, operation and maintenance of the line.
 The consortium was made up of Adtranz (later subsumed into Bombardier Transportation), who were responsible for the trams, Carillion, who were responsible for the infrastructure, Transdev and Nottingham City Transport (NCT).